DNF Duel

 DNF Duel is a fighting video game co-developed by Arc System Works, Eighting and Neople, and published by Nexon.
 It is a spin-off of the Dungeon & Fighter series and was released for the Microsoft Windows, PlayStation 4, and PlayStation 5 on 28 June 2022.
 A Nintendo Switch port was released on 20 April 2023.

 Gameplay

-Gameplay is similar to other fighting games developed by Arc System Works but with more simplified mechanics.
+DNF Duel is similar to other fighting games developed by Arc System Works but with more simplified mechanics.
 Like some previous games, the game features simplified inputs to allow new players to be able to get into the game without being put off by complicated controls.
 One major difference in this game is the use of an MP bar that is used to activate certain attacks, called "skills" in the game, similar to the main series games and other RPGs.
 Though the bar disappears after each use of a skill, it slowly regenerates over time, unlike the use of special meters found in other fighting games.